jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 It would then be so easy for us to believe that their doctrine was in the form of a riddle was.
 - The Pythagoreans assigned the cube to the Earth, but I think they really meant Saturn -- its orbit was separated from Jupiter by the interposition of the cube.
-- This riddle was read by Aristotle who refuted it correctly refuted it
+- This riddle was read by Aristotle who refuted it correctly
 <!-- in the true sense of the words, when Aristotle read it as  -->

 The common herd ascribe rest to the Earth.
 But data shows that Saturn has a very slow motion which is very close to rest.
-- This is why the Hebrews gave it a name from the word “rest”
+- This is why the Hebrews gave it a name from the word “rest”*

+> *Superphysics Note: In Cartesian Physics, Saturn and Jupiter have slow orbits and are large because the gravitational territory of the sun or a star has 3 parts: the inner, middle, and outer parts.
+The inner part is fast.
+The middle part is slow -- this leads to large planets.
+The outer part is Medium.
+These parts are an effect of a rotating vortex.

 The Pythagoreans assigned the octahedron to air.
 But I think they meant Mercury -- its orbit was enclosed by the octahedron.
 - Mercury is as swift as our nimble air is
 <!-- Similarly, Aristotle read it as the air to which the  was given, whereas they as it happened , the  of which  -->

-Mars was the interpreted to the word “fire, amd so the tetrahedron was given to Mars perhaps because its orbit is enclosed by that shape.
+Mars was the interpreted to the word “fire, and so the tetrahedron was given to Mars perhaps because its orbit is enclosed by that shape.
  <!-- which also had elsewhere the name Pyrois (fiery one) from fire; and to it  -->